51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

 ## Interfaces, Base Classes, Inheritance

-The reference implementations follow "classic" OO approach of defining interfaces, implementing abstract base classes and creating default implementations for the majority of features of the system.
+The reference implementations follow "classic" Object-Oriented approach of defining interfaces, implementing abstract base classes and creating default implementations for the majority of features of the system.

 Frequently, the default implementation is the only implementation, so the strict separation of concerns represented by this approach doesn't result in a useful ability to specialize.
-In addition, both Java and C# now provide for default interface methods which provide for a simpler but no less extensible base.
+In addition, both Java and C# now provide a language feature allowing default interface methods which provide for a simpler but no less extensible base.

 In other cases, specialization is used to provide quite deep hierarchies of